 Batch messages are sent similarly to individual messages, with one difference: only subscribed SMS/MMS contacts may receive a batch message.
-Twitter contacts will receive a reply, while Instagram contacts will see a comment on their last Instagram post.
+Twitter contacts will receive a reply, while email contacts will see a new email in there inbox.
 Note that JammText will stagger social media messages over a period of time; they are not sent all at once.

 Click on the batch message icon (it looks like a smart phone) to go to the batch message section.

 Batch messages in JammText are designed to help you send personalized information to multiple contacts.
 You can customize messages with names, nicknames, or by gender.